ECN210 Microeconomics I - Consumers, Producers, Market and Welfare

 • use abstract graphical and simple mathematical models.

-• The students need to submit and get approved 6 out of 9 assignments.
+The students need to submit and get approved 6 out of 9 assignments.
 The assignments must be submitted in Canvas before deadline and will be approved by a teaching assistant.
-Approved assignments are valid for two years.
+Approved mandatory activity from the previous time the course was given is valid when repeating the course.